alexsasu/Uni-IR-and-RAG-Systems/README.md

 #### Augmentation Component

 Augmenting the query inputted by the user was realized through multiple means.
-First, the relevant content retrieved by ChromaDB was merged with query.
+First, the relevant content retrieved by ChromaDB was merged with the query.
 Then, the following **prompt engineering** strategies were employed: instructions, specially formatted tokens that facilitated the recognition of the LLM, and few shot prompting.

 #### Generative Component